The UX Design Process for Beginners >

 There are a variety of ways that pro designers address these limitations (including the Jobs-To-Be-Done approach and persona spectrums), but for the purposes of this course, you only need to be aware that these limitations exist.
 And if you’d like to get some practice at creating your own persona to reference as you go forward in the course (completely optional), here’s a guide that will take you through the process (with downloadable templates and inclusive user images): 5 Steps to Create Your First User Persona.

 ✨ As we mentioned earlier in the tutorial, it's important you learn the fundamentals as a UX designer before adding AI to your toolkit.
 But there are AI techniques that can support you in the design thinking process.
 For example, Otter.ai can transcribe and summarize user interviews during the user research phase, and ChatGPT can be used to create personas.
 It can even imitate your user personas to suggest valuable information you may have overlooked in the creation process.
-We'll go into more detail about ChatGPT specifically tomorrow!
+We'll go into more detail about ChatGPT specifically in the next lesson!

 ChatGPT interface with a prompt from a UX designer about user personas